I'm not quite finished with hammering wire yet - but probably getting close.

-Since my last post on making hammered wire sticks, where I made one into a ring shank, I have scoured the internet for more inspiration on how to use them.
+In this previous article on making hammered wire sticks, I made one into a ring shank.
+Since then, I have scoured the internet for more inspiration on how to make and use them.
+I made a board called Hammered Wire Sticks/Bone Jewelry that you can look at.

 The project I decided to try is a necklace chain that uses hammered wire links.
 Sharilyn Miller has a free Bone Links Chain Tutorial that I used as inspiration - although our methods and tools vary a little.